-

 Additional Components That May Be Required

-UPDATE: We're taking the steps of producing and supplying a custom tall basket, as there are no suitable baskets available (apart from the 3000 hole WAFO classic 35mm height).
+UPDATE: We're producing a custom tall basket, as there are no suitable baskets available (apart from the 3000 hole WAFO classic 35mm height).

 A paper filter (or two) on top of the puck is a must as it improves EY and keeps the VFiPP mesh free of coffee grounds.